 The Cameco MS Neuroscience Research Centre was established in 1996 with a mandate to support basic and clinical scientific studies into the cause, treatment and cure of MS and other neurological disorders.

-The centre was created by a partnership of the University of Saskatchewan Colleges of Medicine and Dentistry, the MS Society of Canada (Saskatchewan Division), the Saskatoon Health Region, and the Saskatoon City Hospital Foundation.
+The centre was created by a partnership of the University of Saskatchewan Colleges of Medicine and Dentistry, the MS Society of Canada (Saskatchewan Division) and the Saskatoon Health Region.

 The primary research facility is housed in Saskatoon City Hospital.
 Major financial support for the Cameco MS Neuroscience Research Centre was provided through a fundraising drive sponsored by the Cameco Corporation.